TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Evaluation

+Participants engaged with \systemName using a \textit{Quest 3} headset and hand interactions.
+For \systemName, they were instructed to prepare and start their prints on a virtual twin of the 3D printer; while for the \textit{Tinkercad} condition, they used \textit{Cura}\footnote{https://ultimaker.com/software/ultimaker-cura/}'s desktop UI for 3D printing preparation.
+To save time, participants did not wait for the physical prints to finish before moving on to the next task.
+The 3D printer \textit{slicing} sequence was only carried out for the first task due to the same reason.
+Each modeling session was followed by a survey to gather qualitative and quantitative feedback on the tools, focusing on usability, efficiency, and overall satisfaction.

-\textit{\textbf{Measures}}.
-We recorded the time and the amount of CSG boolean operations (combine operations) required to complete the individual tasks as a measure of overall system performance.
-After completing the tasks, participants were asked to complete standardized questionnaires, including the \textit{System Usability Scale} (SUS) \cite{brooke_sus_1996}, which we extended with additional questions tailored to our system, the short version of the \textit{User Experience Questionnaire} (UEQ) \cite{laugwitz_construction_2008}, and the \textit{NASA Task Load Index} (NASA-TLX) \cite{hart_development_1988}.
-Additionally, we collected qualitative feedback through open-ended questions regarding their overall experience.
+\paragraph{Measures} We used both quantitative and qualitative metrics to evaluate the system.
+We recorded the time required to complete the individual 3D \textit{design} tasks as a measure of overall system performance.
+For Task 1, we also measured the time required to transfer the finished design into the 3D \textit{printing} environment and prepare it for fabrication, i.e., \textit{slicing}.
+We measured this duration until the participant hit the print button.
+After completing the tasks, participants were asked to complete standardized questionnaires, including the \textit{System Usability Scale} (SUS) \cite{brooke_sus_1996}, which we extended with additional questions related to the immersive experience, and the \textit{NASA Task Load Index} (NASA-TLX) \cite{hart_development_1988}.
+We collected qualitative feedback through open-ended questions regarding their overall experience.